pd-l2ork/pd-l2ork/externals/sensel/README.md

 # BUILD INSTRUCTIONS

-To build for Purr-Data (pd-vanilla setup may be similar with some subtle changes in the include paths and likely does not require MSYS environment, so on Windows changes may be more significant):
+To build for Pd-L2Ork (pd-vanilla setup may be similar with some subtle changes in the include paths and likely does not require MSYS environment, so on Windows changes may be more significant):

 1. Set up a build environment:

-  * On Windows follow instructions on setting up the MSYS2 environment for Purr-Data (make sure it matches your OS in terms of 32-bit vs 64-bit--most modern iterations of Windows are 64-bit).
-Info on how to do this can be found in the [purr-data repository.](https://github.com/agraef/purr-data/blob/master/README.md#windows-32-bit-using-msys2)
+  * On Windows follow instructions on setting up the MSYS2 environment for Pd-L2Ork (make sure it matches your OS in terms of 32-bit vs 64-bit--most modern iterations of Windows are 64-bit).
+Info on how to do this can be found in the [pd-l2ork repository.](https://github.com/pd-l2ork/pd-l2ork/blob/master/README.md#windows-32-bit-using-msys2)

   * On Linux and OSX make sure you have your build gcc environment all set up (consult the OS documentation)